 The crop grows well in deep, neutral, and well-drained light soils, as well as in heavy soils.
 The pH requirement of the soil for this crop is between 6.5 and 8.5.
 Low-level and marginal fertility soil is not suitable for cultivation.

-Successful germination and growth of the crop requires good land preparation.
+Successful germination and growth of the crop require good land preparation.
 In the case of light soil, ploughing should be done once or twice, followed by planking and harrowing.
 When the soil is medium to heavy, harrowing should be done at least twice.
 Soil should be moist to a depth of at least 10 cm before sowing, which requires strong soaking rains or irrigation.
 The seedbed should have a fine tilth before sowing begins.

 Sunflower is sown during the Kharif season, from the second fortnight of June to mid-July in light soils, and up to the second fortnight of August in heavy soils.
 In the Rabi season, it can be sown from September to the end of November.
 Sowing should be avoided during drizzles or cloudy weather, as it affects seed germination.
 Use 5-6 kg/ha seed for rainfed crops and 4-5 kg/ha for irrigated crops.